MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab03_Ex2_Creating a conditional access policy to enforce compliance.md

 5. From the navigation pane select **Devices**, then select **All devices**.

-   > Notice that MD102-WS1 is compliant, which is why Aaron was allowed to access his mailbox.
+   > Notice that MD102-WS1 is compliant, which is why Lynne was allowed to access his mailbox.

 6. From the navigation pane select **Devices**, then select **Conditional access**.